OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 Using a header is the preferred way and supports the full CSP feature set.
 Send it in all HTTP responses, not just the index page.

+This is a W3C Spec standard header.
+Supported by Firefox 23+, Chrome 25+ and Opera 19+

 ### 2. Content-Security-Policy-Report-Only Header

 Using the `Content-Security-Policy-Report-Only`, you can deliver a CSP that doesn't get enforced.